 In 2005, we were the first to employ time-of-flight mass spectrometry to measure hepcidin in urine.
 We have continued to improve this assay towards a current quantitative assay to measure hepcidin in human serum and urine samples using an internal standard for quantification.
 Since then, we have gained thorough expertise on biomedical and pre-analytical factors that influence hepcidin levels in clinical and biological samples and our assay has been used in several biomedical studies.
 We now coordinate the harmonization of hepcidin methods that are currently in use throughout the world.

 We offer quantitative serum/plasma and urine hepcidin measurements by a combination of weak cation exchange chromatography and time-of-flight mass spectrometry (WCX-TOF MS) using a hepcidin analogue as internal standard.
-This method allows discrimination between the three naturally occurring isoforms, hepcidin-20, -22, and -25, which are the result from differential processing at the hepcidin amino-terminus.
+This method allows discrimination between the four naturally occurring isoforms, hepcidin-20, -22, -24 and -25, which are the result from differential processing at the hepcidin amino-terminus.
 Importantly, only the 25 amino acid form can effectively block the iron transporter ferroportin and is referred to as “bioactive” hepcidin.

 First, we determined age- and sex-stratified reference ranges of serum hepcidin concentration in a large, well-phenotyped, sample of the general population (n = 2998), and defined the reference [hepcidin/ferritin] and [transferrin saturation/hepcidin] ratios, which are important for the clinical interpretation of measured hepcidin concentrations.
 Second, we defined reference ranges for serum hepcidin-25 in specified time periods during pregnancy.